20 Long Distance Relationship Tips

 Everybody likes surprises and memorable moments in life.
 After all the waiting, yearning, and abstinence, it can highlight every long-distance relationship.

-It’ll be like fireworks, and don’t worry about trying to over-plan your time together.
+It’ll be like fireworks and don’t worry about trying to over-plan your time together.
 Many people fear that they must always do something extra special and make every moment count.
-But also make sure that you allow yourself some downtime and breathing room because these are the times our best to build intimacy.
+But also make sure you allow yourself some downtime and breathing room because these are our best times to build intimacy.

 So visit as often as possible and make plans as soon as possible to give you some sweet and memorable moments.